Wire report

 What happened

-According to The Guardian’s source item, Masters of the Universe is a box office flop.
+According to The Guardian’s linked report, Masters of the Universe is a box office flop.
 Can they really be serious about a sequel?, WARNING: Minor spoiler ahead!
 By the power of Grayskull, Amazon MGM has the power to revive a franchise that hasn’t been big since Choppers were the coolest bikes in town Reports suggest Travis Knight’s Masters of the Universe made just $54m (£40m) globally on debut at the weekend, a figure that, while not exactly fatal, would usually be considered a disappointment for a mainstream movie with a budget of more than $200m.
 Worse still, this heavily caffeinated, meta take on the 1980s TV show arrived carrying the weight of a major studio relaunch and decades of pent-up nostalgia.
 On paper at least, its bow looks less like the birth of a cinematic universe than the sort of expensive stumble from which some franchises never recover.
 So why then does everyone involved in this thing seem so cheerful?
 “Travis Knight and the entire cast and film-making team have delivered something truly special,

 Context